textileio/near-storage-bridge/README.md

 # Deploy

 Every smart contract in NEAR has its [own associated account][near accounts].
-Ours is deployed to `init.testnet`.
+Ours is deployed to `lock-box.testnet`.

 One command: